how to build a perfect cheese board - board with fruit, cheese and crackers

 How to Build a Perfect Cheese Board

-We all see those drool-worthy photos of other people’s cheese boards and wonder how to create masterpieces of our own.
+We all see those drool-worthy photos of other people’s cheese boards and wonder how to create the perfect cheese board masterpieces of our own.
 The good news is that good ingredients speak for themselves, and anyone can be an artist when it comes to creating delicious cheese boards.
 It’s all about selection, quantity, plating, and pairings.
 What follows is a step-by-step guide on how to create the cheese board of your dreams - whether plating for a Party of 1 or for many.
 Just keep it light and fun.
 Remember, life has too many rules.
 Obsessing over the “dos and don’ts” of your cheese board shouldn’t be one of them.
 And if building a DIY Cheese Board seems like more work than just ordering one, we’re happy to help you out with one of our Cheese Trays.
 Life is Gouda!

 Step 1: Answer these guiding questions